OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 **Search history.** Your Bing search queries - even if Cortana does the searching for you - are treated like any other Bing search queries and are used as described in the Bing section.

 Groove Music/Movies &.
-TV Groove Music/Movies &.
-TVpspmaingroovemusicmoviestvmoduleSummary
+TVGroove Music/Movies &.
+TVmaingroovemusicmoviestvmoduleSummary

 Groove Music lets you easily play your music collection, make playlists, buy music and stream custom radio stations.
 Microsoft Movies &.
 TV allows you to play your video collection, and rent or buy movies and TV episodes.
 Microsoft will use data about the content you play in order to help you discover content that may interest you.

 Full text

 Groove Music lets you easily play your music collection, make playlists, buy music and stream custom radio stations.
 Microsoft Movies &.
 TV allows you to play your video collection, and rent or buy movies and TV episodes.
 These services were formerly offered as Xbox Music and Video.